Bloomca-me/bloomca-me.github.io/_drafts/2018-07-07-nodejs-repl-in-depth.md

 ## Special commands

 Node.js REPL has special commands, even though I feel they are not so widely known.
-At first, let's look at the multiline command.
+First, let's look at the multiline command.
 By default, every line is evaluated after you type it and hit "Enter": there is no way in JavaScript to tell when we need to continue or can evaluate our code (like it is done in [Python REPL](https://docs.python.org/3/tutorial/interpreter.html#interactive-mode), for example).
 Because of that it is challenging to write functions, since it is very unreadable and very error-prone to type all in one line.
 However, there is an [.editor](https://nodejs.org/api/repl.html#repl_commands_and_special_keys) command, which allows you to type as many lines as you need:

 {% highlight js linenos=table %}
 > node